Myositis

 Our Services

-As a professional CRO, we offer a range of therapy development services, including preclinical research, animal model development, and in vitro model development.
+As a research service provider, we offer a range of therapy development services, including preclinical research, animal model development, and in vitro model development.
 Our team of experienced scientists and researchers collaborates closely with pharmaceutical companies and academic institutions to accelerate the development of safe and effective therapies for myositis.

 Trex1-Deficient Mouse Models